alicagank/VowSpace/paper/paper.md

 # Acknowledgements

 VowSpace’s development was supervised by Dr. Emre Yağlı from Hacettepe University for research on Turkish vowel formants.
-Further, the research was funded by the Scientific and Technological Research Council of Turkey (TÜBİTAK Project No).
+Further, the research was funded by the Scientific and Technological Research Council of Turkey under the project number 1919B012414090.

 # References